 - a.
 Behavior Treatment Plan Review Committee (BTPRC) Reviews behavior treatment plans with restrictive or intrusive techniques and provides approval or denial of plans with these techniques. - b.
 Clinical Risk Management Committee (CRMC) Reviews areas of clinical risk within the MCCMH provider network.
 These include incident reports, findings of mortality reviews and root cause analyses.
 Key findings and recommendations are provided to the Quality Committee or Executive Staff for action, as necessary. - c.
-Improving Practices Leadership Team (IPLT) Develops and monitors clinical service areas such as clinical practice guidelines, evidence-based practices, care integration processes, home and community-based services, transition planning, safety of clinical care, quality of services and enhancement of member experience.
+Improving Practices Leadership Team (IPLT) Develops and monitors clinical service areas such as clinical practice guidelines, evidence-based practices, care integration processes, home and community-based services, transition planning, safety of clinical care, quality of services and enhancement of member experience. - d.

-- d.
 Certified Behavioral Health Clinic (CCBHC)- Ensures integration of medical and behavioral health, along with SUD. - e.
 Process Improvement Committee (PIC) Engages in the development of new data warehouses, dashboards, and reports. - f.
 Citizens Advisory Council (CAC) Comprised of primary and secondary persons served, service and advocacy representatives, and interested members of the community. - g.
-Substance Abuse Advisory Council (SAAC) Comprised of primary and secondary persons served, service and advocacy representatives, and interested members of the community.
+MCCMH Prescribing Practices Peer Review Group-Lead Evaluate prescribing patterns for our directs and networks and offer recommendations as applicable to licensed prescribers.
+Meets once per month, although we will be moving the meeting to once every other month for 1 hr. - h.
+Credentialing and Privileging Committee grants credentials and privileges to MCCMH direct providers and to MCCMH's DCOs.